makerspace/makeradmin/README.md

 You will not be able to go to the checkout unless you have a Stripe key in the .env-file.
 If this is set up, you can use [Stripe's fake cards](https://stripe.com/docs/testing#cards) for completing the purchase.

+### Stripe - makeradmin connection

+Makeradmin is used as the truth

+The smallest multiple of the product is used to set the binding time for the subscription.

 ### Stripe subscription support

 To handle subscriptions properly, the server needs to listen to stripe webhooks and configure subscription products (see next session).